The Importance of Emotional Needs in a Relationship (Make It Last).

 Relationships are a big part of living.
 Many times people are single and they say ” I love to be single, I am happy this way.”
 But are you?

 Are you really?
 Chances are, you probably aren’t because we were placed on this earth to love and be loved.
 Well, that’s my belief anyways.

-To the Single Kings and Queens: Now let me say this.
-There is absolutely nothing wrong with you.
-You are beautiful and you are enough.
+To the Single but looking Kings and Queens: You are beautiful and you are enough.
 Everyone has flaws, it’s just a matter of finding someone who is willing to accept them.
-And Trust me when I say, that person is out there.
+And trust me when I say, that person is out there.
 If someone won’t date you for a particular reason then that’s their loss.
 Just remain the good person that you are and be patient.